 That’s when twits like Marco Rubio and Mitt Romney said: Wrong!
-On one side were FASCISTS and on the other, anti-fascists, who are pure of heart and cute as little puppies … as they beat the crap out of college conservatives.
+On one side were FASCISTS and on the other, anti-fascists, who are pure of heart and cute as little puppies … (as they beat the crap out of conservatives and other ordinary people).

-New York Times reporter Sheryl Gay Stolberg, reporting from the ground in Charlottesville, had tweeted: “The hard left seemed as hate-filled as alt-right.
+But wait a minute.
+Reporting from the ground in Charlottesville, New York Times reporter Sheryl Gay Stolberg, had tweeted: “The hard left seemed as hate-filled as alt-right.
 I saw club-wielding ‘antifa’ beating white nationalists being led out of the park.”

-Trump was a monster for seeing the same antifa violence that a New York Times reporter saw.
-(The left went mental on Stolberg, so she deleted that tweet.
-Reality must not be allowed to interfere with the media’s lies!)
+So Trump was a monster for seeing the same antifa violence that a New York Times reporter saw.
+(The left went mental on Stolberg, until she caved and deleted that tweet.
+Actual eye witness reporting must not contradict the media narrative!)

 Two days later, Trump held a press conference on Charlottesville expressly to denounce neo-Nazis and white supremacists for the billion-and-oneth time: “Racism is evil.
 And those who cause violence in its name are criminals and thugs, including the KKK, neo-Nazis, white supremacists, and other hate groups that are repugnant to everything we hold dear as Americans.”